 SCUBAZOO / SCIENCE PHOTO LIBRARY SCUBAZOO / SCIENCE PHOTO LIBRARY

-Leatherback turtle hatchlings.
-Children holding leatherback turtle hatchlings (Dermochelys coriacea).
-The leatherback turtle is a wholly aquatic reptile, with the females only coming ashore to lay their eggs every 2-3 years.
-About 80 eggs are laid in a pit dug in the sand with the turtle's flippers.
-The eggs hatch about 2 months later and the hatchlings make a dash for the sea.
-Leatherback turtles are the largest in the world, reaching over 2 metres in length and weighing over 450 kilograms.
-They are found in tropical to temperate waters in the Atlantic, Pacific and Indian Oceans.
+Leatherback turtle hatchlings (Dermochelys coriacea) heading for the sea.
+Turtles are wholly aquatic reptiles, the females only coming ashore to lay their eggs.
+Each female lays about 80 eggs in a nest dug in the sand.
+The eggs hatch after 2 months.
+When the majority of the eggs have hatched the hatchlings make a dash for the relative safety of the sea, usually under the cover of darkness.
 The loss of nesting beaches, due to development, and the effects of hunting and pollution have endangered the leatherback turtle.
 Photographed in Kamiali, Lababia, Morobe Province, Papua New Guinea.